semohr/next_presentation/README.md

 <Navbar />
 ```

 You can also add notes to your slide using the `notes` tag in the markdown file.
-All occurences of the `notes` tag will be rendered in the presenter view.
-(WIP)
+All occurrences of the `notes` tag will be rendered in the presenter view.

 ```mdx
 <Notes>This is a note</Notes>